PhilAndrew/agiloftdocker/README.md

 ## Install and run

 You need [Docker](https://www.docker.com/) and git.
 Docker runs on Linux, Apple MAC and some versions of Windows.
 Here it is assumed you are running docker on Linux.
+If you are not on Linux or Apple Mac shell then you need to read the contents of the shell scripts to see what commands are used.

 This process takes a lot of time due to the large size of the installer > 1 Gigabyte and the install process and startup.